With home prices up more than 50%, some states try to contain property taxes

 She backs a Colorado ballot proposal that could cap the growth of property tax revenue.
 It's one of several measures in states this year to limit, cut or offset escalating property taxes in response to complaints.

-Over the past five years, single-family home prices have risen about 54% nationally, according to S&P Dow Jones Indices.
+Over the past five years, single-family home prices have risen about 54 per cent nationally, according to S&P Dow Jones Indices.

 That means higher tax bills for homeowners when governments don’t offset higher real estate values by reducing tax rates.
 And with offices seeing higher vacancies as people still work from home after the coronavirus pandemic, some commercial property values are declining, putting even more pressure on residential properties to deliver revenues.